 In just one quarter, Ontario Systems went from a 78% employee response rate to an impressive 92% response rate.
 Their employees are seeing that leadership is listening to their feedback and using it to make positive changes in the organization.
 This increase in participation also shows that the employees who were previously fearful of completing internal surveys now feel it’s safe to share their honest feedback and they trust that their names and responses are kept confidential.
 (Emplify also has a 5+ rule, in which data can’t be sliced and diced on teams with fewer than five people — another way to keep employees’ identities protected.)

 “With the help of Emplify, we’re making decisions that not only make work better for our people, but have a real, measurable business impact.
-The work we’ve done on employee engagement has led to a 50% decrease in turnover,” said Childers.
+The work we’ve done on employee engagement has led to a 50% decrease in employee turnover,” said Childers.

 Good communication continues to be key.